NotationCapital/Operating-Manual/README.md

 ## Who We Are

 Notation is a community of people dedicated to helping one another succeed.
 This includes the founders of Notation portfolio companies, our advisors, LPs, and our broader network.
-We have three full-time members at the firm:
+We have three full-time team members at the firm:

 [Alex Lines](https://twitter.com/alexlines) - Focuses on infrastructure, hard tech & product.
 Engineer experienced in distributed systems & scalability, building products and companies in NY for over 10 years.